cyfronet-fid/marketplace/README.md

 ## Google Analytics API

-Marketplace has integration with Google Analytics and shows users with executive role services unique visits counter.
+Marketplace has integration with Google Analytics and shows users with executive role resources unique visits counter.
 Default period is 1 month,

 ## ReCaptcha

-ReCaptcha is now used in the ask service question form.
+ReCaptcha is now used in the ask resource question form.
 To work it needs to set 2 environment variables:
 `RECAPTCHA_SITE_KEY` and `RECAPTCHA_SECRET_KEY`.
 For test, development and internal docker instances values of these variables are stored in encrypted credentials.